richchapler/AzureSolutionsDocumentation/docs/wip/AISearch_AmbiguousDataHandling.md

 -----
 -----

-## Exercise 1: Stage Resources
-In this exercise, we will import AdventureWorks sample data into AI Search and then use the index in the OpenAI Chat Playground.
-<br>_Note: the instructions below are for creating a minimum viable index {i.e., no bells-and-whistles}_

 ## Exercise 3: Implement Synonyms
 In this exercise, we will programmatically update the AI Search Index with Synonym Maps and confirm OpenAI response enhancement.